Mechsoft-Limited/iniswap-document/products/voting/how-to-vote-with-safepal-wallet.md

 ![](../../.gitbook/assets/safepal-3.png)

 4\.
 Click on **Injected** as the wallet.
-Your wallet will now be connected and you can now vote on iniswap proposals.
+Your wallet will now be connected and you can now vote on Iniswap proposals.

 ![](../../.gitbook/assets/safepal-4.png)